 In Herceg Novi, ahround 2 kilometers away from the old town is the Savina Monastery.
 It is quite grand and quite peaceful to walk around in the evening.
 Is a good place to have a view of the bay around Herceg Novie.

 If we had a little more time, we would have gone to a popular place in Herceg Novi called the Blue Grotto.
 In the grotto, the sunlight, passes through an underwater cavity creating a blue reflection that illuminates the cavern.
 It’s quite a beautiful place to spend an afternoon and swim.
-The best way to get to Blue Grotto is to pay for a small boat €30 per person to swim in the Grotto for half an hour.
+The best way to get to Blue Grotto is to pay for a small boat €30 per person or the use of a ferry for this, with the red hook ferry to st john services which you can find online.

 DAY 4 Driving in Montenegro – Bay of Kotor